lgactna/cs457-final-project/README.md

 python src/app.py
 ```

+After this, you can simply navigate to `http://127.0.0.1:8050/` (or the link printed in stdout) to interact with the application.

 Note that this program assumes that it is connecting to:
 - a database called `postgres`
 - running on `localhost` on the default port (5432)